One Persona, Many Cues, Different Results: How Sociodemographic Cues Impact LLM Personalization: Related Work

-A different set of evaluations with LLMs aim at measuring differences such as bias, harm, or values in LLM's answers.
+A different set of evaluations with LLMs aim at measuring differences such as bias, harm, or values in LLM's answers \citep{sen-etal-2025-missing}.
 In these settings, the LLM functions as a chatbot that receives (indirect) persona cues and potentially changes its responses for different personas.
 This behavior is desirable in case of personalization, but undesirable in case of bias and harm.
-A wide range of persona cues has been evaluated \citep{kearney2025languagemodelschangefacts,nghiem-etal-2024-gotta,vijjini-etal-2025-exploring,rodriguez-etal-2025-colombian,neplenbroek2025readingpromptsstereotypesshape,wang2025inadequacyofflinellmevaluations}. \citet{WANG2025101397} conduct a small-scale evaluation of thirteen questions where they compare including explicit user profiles to having diverse real-world users interact with two proprietary models.
+A wide range of persona cues has been evaluated \citep{kearney2025languagemodelschangefacts,nghiem-etal-2024-gotta,vijjini-etal-2025-exploring,rodriguez-etal-2025-colombian,neplenbroek2025readingpromptsstereotypesshape,WANG2025101397}. \citet{10.1145/3715275.3732038} measure higher LLM biases when the user persona is conveyed in the system prompt instead of the user prompt.
+Further, they find higher representational bias with explicit personas (e.g. `You are talking to a man.'), but higher allocative bias with stereotypical traits (e.g. `You are talking to a person that likes action movies or sports content, [...].'). \citet{WANG2025101397} conduct a small-scale evaluation of thirteen questions where they compare including explicit user profiles to having diverse real-world users interact with two proprietary models.
 They find that synthetic user profiles are promising to simulate real-world evaluations.

 However, it is still underexplored to what extent the choice of persona cue influences the LLM's answers and therefore the measured bias, harm, personalization or value differences at scale.
 Further, it is unknown how different persona cues relate to each other, and which best reflect the real-world usage of LLMs.
 In our work, we shed light on this issue by first identifying commonly used persona cues and then evaluating how an LLM's answers differ across personas depending on the type of cue it receives.
+Concurrently with our work, \citet{tonneau2026differentdemographiccuesyield} similarly investigate the effect of sociodemographic cues on LLM responses using data from \citet{kearney2025languagemodelschangefacts}.
+They find the strongest effect for dialect cues and explicit mentions compared to names and conversation histories.